MPHA’s 15th Annual Spring Awards Breakfast is fully subscribed!

 Shani Dowd, LCSW, HLD(hc) is Director of The Health Equity Roundtable, an operating program of the Harvard Pilgrim Health Care Foundation., the charitable arm of Harvard Pilgrim HealthCare.
 Ms. Dowd is responsible for working with a wide range of health care, community-based and social service organizations in the Harvard Pilgrim HealthCare service area to improve services to populations and communities impacted by health disparities.
 Ms. Dowd has practiced in community, mental health and commercial health plan settings, and is highly praised for her deep understanding of systems issues that influence the delivery of health and behavioral health services.
 She has lectured widely and consulted across the U.S., and is a contributing author, Therapists on the Front Line: Psychotherapy with Gay Men in the Age of AIDS.

 Alfred Frechette Award

-Jen Slonaker, is the Vice President of Education and Training at Planned Parenthood League of Massachusetts (PPLM), where she oversees the delivery of high-quality, comprehensive sex education and information to 10,000 parents, youth, and professionals across Massachusetts annually, as well as the Internal Training program for the organization.
-During her time at PPLM, the department authored a middle and high school curriculum, Get Real: Sex Education That Works, which is the first evidence-based program to incorporate social-emotional-learning into sex education, and is in use in 30 states, reaching over 200,000 young people a year.
+Jen Slonaker, MSW is the Vice President of Education and Training at Planned Parenthood League of Massachusetts (PPLM).
+In this role, she oversees the delivery of high-quality, comprehensive sex education to 10,000 parents, youth, and professionals across Massachusetts annually, as well as PPLM’s internal training program.
+During her time at PPLM, the department authored a middle and high school curriculum, Get Real: Sex Education that Works, which is now on the US Health and Human Services list of evidence-based sex education programs and in use in 30 states, reaching over 200,000 young people a year.